Delaware Advance Directive Form

 As long as the declarant is mentally competent, they may revoke the advance directive at any time.[2]

-The revocation may be done either in writing or in any way that indicates the intent to revoke it, as long as it is done in front of two witnesses, one of whom is a healthcare provider.
+The revocation may be done either by signed writing, or in any way that indicates the intent to revoke it, as long as it is done in front of two witnesses, one of whom is a healthcare provider.